 Aerogarden is one of the most popular brands of compact hydroponic gardening systems, and in our opinion, it’s also one of the best hydroponic systems out there.
 Each model sports a full spectrum LED lighting system that enables plants to grow indoors year-round, regardless of the climate and seed growing kit which includes seedpods, nutrients (miracle-gro Aerogarden plant food), and instructions.
 You are able to choose from several seedpod sets including salad greens, cascading petunias, and heirloom cherry tomatoes and gourmet herbs.

 If you’re not familiar with hydroponic gardening, it’s a great no-dirt, no-mess method.
 To put it very simply, a hydroponic system continually runs water through the plant’s roots and a high nutrient plant food is fed into the water to replace the nutrients found in soil.
 Aerogarden boasts that their systems grow clean produce (free of pesticides, herbicides, and GMOs) in a super-fast, hassle-free, and compact manner.
-No green thumb required.
+No green thumb is required.

 To put this to the test, we chose to start with the Aerogarden Bounty and gourmet herb seed kit.